nginx/unit-docs/source/configuration.rst

     * - :samp:`source` (required)
       - String or an array of strings; defines :ref:`address-based patterns
-        <configuration-routes-matching-patterns>` for trusted addresses; the
+        <configuration-routes-matching-patterns>` for trusted addresses.
+The
         replacement occurs only if the source IP of the request is a :ref:`match <configuration-routes-matching-resolution>`.